terraform-google-modules/terraform-example-foundation/5-app-infra/README.md

 1. 3-networks executed successfully.
 1. 4-projects executed successfully.

+### Troubleshooting

+Please refer to [troubleshooting](../docs/TROUBLESHOOTING.md) if you run into issues during this step.

 ## Usage

 ### Deploying with Cloud Build

-1. Get the project ID from the previous procedure.
-Run the following in the `4-projects/business_unit_1/shared` folder.
+1. Get the Infra Pipeline project ID from the previous step.
+Run the following in the `gcp-projects/business_unit_1/shared` folder.
    ```
    terraform output cloudbuild_project_id
    ```
-1. Clone repo.
+1. Clone the policies repo.
+(This repo has the same name of the repo created in step 1-org but it is from a different project, you may need to rename the previous one to prevent a collision if you are cloning it in the same folder).
    ```
-   gcloud source repos clone gcp-policies --project=prj-bu1-c-infra-pipeline-<random>
+   gcloud source repos clone gcp-policies --project=YOUR_INFRA_PIPELINE_PROJECT_ID
    ```
 1. Navigate into the repo.
    ```